openlawteam/tribute-contracts/docs/core/DaoRegistry.md

 `struct Checkpoint` Laoland makes use of the off-chain voting mechanism Snapshot.
 The `Checkpoint` struct assists with verifying the optimistic voting and proposal mechanisms at various blocktimes.
 See, https://github.com/snapshot-labs.

+`struct AdapterEntry` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter for use in identifying the Adapter.

+`struct ExtensionEntry` When an Extension is added to `DaoRegistry` via `addExtenstion`  a bytes32 `id` and a uint256 `acl` are parameters assigned to the Extension for use in identifying the Extension.
 `struct Bank {
       address[] tokens;
       address[] internalTokens;